isomerpages/moe-jpjc/_curriculum/Character and Citizenship Edu/Sexuality Education Programme.md

 	<li>The <b>Goals</b> of Sexuality Education are to:</li>
 <style> ul.a{list-style-type: lower-alpha</style>
 <ul class="a">
-	<li>(a)	Support students in managing their physiological, social and emotional changes as they grow up and develop safe and healthy relationships.</li>
+	<li>Support students in managing their physiological, social and emotional changes as they grow up and develop safe and healthy relationships.</li>
-	<li>(b)	Guide students to make wise, informed and responsible decisions on sexuality matters.</li>
+	<li>Guide students to make wise, informed and responsible decisions on sexuality matters.</li>
-	<li>(c)	Help students develop a moral compass and respect for themselves and others by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society.</li></ul>
+	<li>Help students develop a moral compass and respect for themselves and others by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society.</li></ul>
 	<li>The <b>Key Messages</b> of Sexuality Education are:</li>
 <style>ul.b{list-style-type: lower-alpha}</style>
 <ul class="b">